-Review of the concept of human development and the interactions within the biological, psychological, social and cultural phenomena and their relationship to children's and parent's attitudes and behavior.
+This course reviews the concept of human development and the interactions within the biological, psychological, social and cultural phenomena and their relationship to children's and parent's attitudes and behavior.
 Family dynamics, communication and discipline are explored.

 105 CHILD GROWTH AND DEVELOPMENT 3 UNITS